An introduction to higher Auslander-Reiten theory: -almost split sequences

 \end{theorem} \begin{proof} Let $N\in\M$ be an indecomposable non-projective $\Lambda$-module.
 The case of an indecomposable non-injective $\Lambda$-module $L\in\M$ is dual.

 By \ref{existence_right_almost split_morphisms} there exists a right minimal morphism $g\colon M^d\to N$ which is right almost split in $\M$.
-Since $N$ is not projective, its projective cover is not a split epimorphism and therefore factors through $g$.
-Hence $g$ is an epimorphism.
 Also, note that $g$ lies in the Jacobson radical of $\mmod\Lambda$ since $N$ is indecomposable and $g$ is not a split epimorphism.
 By \ref{minimal} there exists a left $d$-exact sequence